apache/incubator-devlake-website/docs/Plugins/webhook.md

 ## Overview

+Incoming Webhooks are your solution to bring data to Apache DevLake when there isn't a specific plugin ready for your DevOps tool.
 An Incoming Webhook allows users to actively push data to DevLake.
-It's particularly useful when DevLake is missing the plugin that pulls data from your DevOps tool.

 When you create an Incoming Webhook within DevLake, DevLake generates a unique URL.
-You can post JSON payloads to this URL to push data to DevLake.
+You can then post JSON payloads to this URL to push data directly to your DevLake instance.

-As of v0.14.0, users can push incidents and deployments required by DORA metrics to DevLake via Incoming Webhooks.
+In v0.14+, users can push "incidents" and "deployments" required by DORA metrics to DevLake via Incoming Webhooks.

 ## Creating webhooks in DevLake